 The one place I would have liked a bit more development was in the character of the house and its ghosts.
 The hauntings were a series of events and didn’t really have a true presence.
 There was a sense of malevolence, but I would have liked to have found out more about the house’s history, and learned more of the character of those who were haunting it.
 In the last moments of the story Ollie Harcourt makes a grizzly discovery in the house, and yet this discovery doesn’t go anywhere or mean anything.
 In fact, he never even mentions it to any of the other characters.
 There were quite a few elements like this, which would pique my curiosity and ultimately not go anywhere.

 There were some really promising elements to the plot which I feel Peter James should have spent more time exploring.
 He explores where ghosts come from, and discusses the idea of time pockets and ley lines where the past and present can converge.
 With these elements expanded this book would really have brought something new to the genre, and I’m sad that there wasn’t more development in this area.

-All in all I really enjoyed reading The House on Cold Hill.
-It was fast paced and energetic, and because I’m already a fan of the genre it didn’t take a lot to keep my entertained.
+All in all, I really enjoyed reading The House on Cold Hill.
+It was fast-paced and energetic, and because I’m already a fan of the genre it didn’t take a lot to keep me entertained.
 If you like haunted house stories it’s a fun one to read, but if you want something different, or an introduction to the genre I can think of a number of better offerings off the top of my head.